WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/emaiL-one-week-before.md

 ## Onboarding information

-Please [read through the onboarding document](https://doi.org/10.6084/m9.figshare.23280815) as this will help you ease your way into WEHI.
+Please [read through the welcome presentation slides](https://www.canva.com/design/DAGLV0H1qOk/dID_FQC6UBABBsPsNDgCyA/view?utm_content=DAGLV0H1qOk) as this will help you ease your way into WEHI.

-I will be adding your student email to the WEHI system so you can gain access to our Sharepoint/Teams.
-This is temporary as you will be given a WEHI email address via Workday.
+Also make sure you read the Student Projects Outline document (link is in the welcome presentation slides) so you can understand the high-level context and potential high-level tasks.

 Here are a few things you can do before you start: